 • If you’re like me, your skin will feel softer and look a bit brighter.
 It won’t feel tight, but it won’t be greasy, either.
 Olive oil has the same pH as human skin, so it’s the perfect cleansing balancer.

 • The OCM also brilliantly removes makeup.
-It works better than the Clinique makeup remover I had been using.
-Much cheaper, too.
+It works better than any store-bought makeup remover I’ve tried.
+Cheaper, too.

-• You also probably won’t need to do this more than once per day.
+• You probably won’t need to do this more than once per day.
 I do this at night, just before bed.
-In the morning, I simply splash my face with cold water to wake up.
-Every now and then, I’ll dab on a little bit of moisturizer, but I hardly need that anymore.
-I never thought I’d see that day.
+In the morning, I simply splash my face with cold water to wake up, then moisturize with Moroccan argan oil.

-Castor oil and EVOO are carrier oils and work well, but other people have found great success with jojoba oil, grapeseed oil, and flaxseed oil, especially if their skin is very oily.
+Castor oil and EVOO are carrier oils and work well, but other people love their OCM with jojoba, grape seed, and flaxseed oils, especially if their skin is oily.
 I haven’t tried these personally, though.

-Coconut oil is fantastic for all sorts of things, but seeing as it hardens in cooler temps, I recommend using fractionated coconut oil, which stays liquid.
+Coconut oil is fantastic for all sorts of things, but seeing as it hardens in cooler temps, you can use fractionated coconut oil, which stays liquid.

-Tea tree essential oil is a natural antiseptic, and is great for clearing up acne.
+Tea tree essential oil is a natural antiseptic, and it’s great for clearing up acne.
 Try a few drops into your OCM mixture.
-Only use a few drops — a little goes a long way.
+Only use a few drops; a little goes a long way.